I call the Deputy Leader, Senator Noone, to outline the business of the day.

-I organised a meeting of MS Ireland in the AV room today and there was a huge attendance so I thank all the Deputies and Senators who were there.
+I organised a meeting of MS Ireland in the AV room today and there was a huge attendance.
+I thank all of the Deputies and Senators who were there.
 I ask everyone in the Seanad to use their contacts, within and outside political parties, to reinforce the call made by MS Ireland on the Ministers for Finance and Health for €600,000 to sustain a full 52-week respite care service.
 The MS Ireland care centre offers a range of therapeutic and neurological services and it is an important organisation.
 It is not a big ask.
 I acknowledge the attendance of the Minister of State at the Department of Health, Deputy Finian McGrath.
-We should impress upon the Minister the need for this money.
-It is a worthy cause and should be supported.
+We should impress on the Minister the need for this money.
+It is a worthy cause which should be supported.

-Earlier this week I met a number of young consultants who were working in our public hospital in Castlebar.
+Earlier this week I met a number of young consultants who were working in the public hospital in Castlebar.

-I am particularly concerned as in just a few years there will be senior consultants and surgeons in Castlebar who will retire so how will we fill these positions?
+I am particularly concerned as in just a few years there will be senior consultants and surgeons in Castlebar who will retire.
+How will we fill these positions?
 As I understand it, it costs €100 million to pay locums.
 We need to look at a better way to spend money and retain our Irish-qualified doctors and consultants in the system.
 If the matter is not tackled now, the problems will only get worse and I am worried about my local hospital.
 I am sure that throughout the country people will be worried about their own acute hospitals.
-We need to act now and I ask that the Minister for Health be brought in to discuss this, along with a number of other pressing health matters.
+We need to act now.
+I, therefore, ask that the Minister for Health be brought to the House to discuss this issue, along with a number of other pressing health matters.

-I received my booklet from the Referendum Commission this morning relating to the blasphemy referendum, although I have not had time to look at it.
+I received my booklet from the Referendum Commission this morning on the blasphemy referendum, although I have not had time to look at it.
 I am sure it is fine.
-I have raised the issue of the scandalous waste of €3 million of public money in running a referendum to solve a problem that simply does not exist.
+I have raised the issue of the scandalous waste of €3 million of public money in running a referendum to solve a problem that simply is not there.
 We heard from our colleague, Senator Boyhan, about the presentation from MS Ireland.
 I made it along to the end of that fine presentation.
-The organisation is seeking €600,000 to ensure year-round running of its respite care service, which is a fifth of that €3 million.
+The organisation is seeking €600,000 to ensure year-round running of its respite care service, which is one fifth of that €3 million.
 That is what could be done with that kind of money instead of wasting it on pointless referendums.

 We must learn what are the procedures in place to ensure these centres come into line with HIQA guidelines in a prompt manner, and what happens if these centres are unable to show improvement?
 How long are people with disabilities expected to stay in or use these centres if they are not in line with HIQA guidelines?
 In the reports for each centre, dates of compliance are listed for each breach of regulation.
 For centres highlighted by HIQA as having serious deficiencies, what period is allowed and how long do these centres have to operate in an inadequate fashion before they are finally shut?
 Does HIQA have enough funding and resourcing to monitor all this?
 We cannot just say that because this information has come out, it shows that things are being monitored and all is well.